explorable-viz/esop2025/author-response/response.md

 is a "linked outputs" analysis of type O1 → O2 or O2 → O1.
-For linked inputs, we need to formulate f and g as a single Galois connection of type I → O1 × O2 which can then be either pre- or post-composed with its own dual, one yielding a "linked inputs" analysis of type I → I; the other composite (of type O1 × O2 → O1 × O2) can be used to recover the old approach precisely via projection operators which also have conjugates.
-(For example the projection π₁: O1 × O2 → O1 has a conjugate [id , const ⊥] : O1 → O1 × O2 which supplies the bottom demand for the right view.)
+For linked inputs, we need to formulate f and g as a single Galois connection of type I → O1 × O2 which can then be either pre- or post-composed with its own dual, one yielding a "linked inputs" analysis of type I → I; the other composite (of type O1 × O2 → O1 × O2) can be used to recover the POPL 2022 approach precisely via projection operators which also have conjugates.
+(For example the projection π₁: O1 × O2 → O1 has a conjugate [id , const ⊥] : O1 → O1 × O2 which supplies the
+bottom demand for the right view.)
 This also provides the formal account of "brushing and linking" requested by Reviewer A.